wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-user-management.md

 | `"country"` | String | User’s country name ("China" for all users of the Chinese store) |
 | `"city"` | String | User’s city name |

+#### Maintaining a persistent user identity

+You should use `"openid"` if you need a consistent id for the current user, as any other value can be changed across a user account's lifetime (including email and phone).

+`openid` is an alphanumeric string that is unique to the user and the app. i.e. This value will be the same whenever the same user opens the same app, on any Pico device.

+Unfortunately, `openid` will *not* be the same across different apps (apps with a different id) - so if the same user opens two of the same developer's apps, their `openid` will *not* be the same in both of them.
+If you need the user's identity to persist across apps, you will need to have them create a new account on your own game servers and create a separate identity for them that can persist across your apps.

 #### User details error handling